 A parenting time schedule should ensure that both parents regularly spend quality time with the child.
 If a parenting schedule no longer permits the parents to meet that goal, it must be modified to reflect the needs and circumstances of all involved.

-Contact Stern Perkoski Mendez in Evanston, Chicago and Lake Forest to discuss modifying your parenting time.
+Contact Stern Perkoski Mendez in Evanston, Chicago, Lake Forest and Oakbrook Terrace to discuss modifying your parenting time.

 Modifying Parental Decision-Making Authority in Illinois